andrw0/GameFitness/README.md

 - Abdulmajeed Mesefir (Lead QA/Developer/StakeHolder Meet up)
 - Shankar Chandrasekaran (Scrum Master/Developer/Tester)

+This is a progressive team and we collaborate distributively using Git issues as can be seen in our estimates interaction.

 # Project StakeHolder

 Currently we have one stakeholder which is our Professor Wallace Chipidza.